 Beaches in Koh Lipe

-There are 3 well-known and popular beaches on Koh Lipe called Sunrise, Sunset and Pattaya, as well as a few smaller, more secluded sandy areas.
+There are 3 well-known and popular beaches on Koh Lipe called Sunrise, Sunset and Pattaya Beaches, as well as a few smaller, more secluded sandy areas.

 Individually, the main Koh Lipe beaches of Sunrise, Sunset and Pattaya would make any number of top 10 lists.
 Taken as a collection however, they’re even more special because of how unique each of them is.
 There’s literally a stretch of sand to fit every single one of your moods on an island just 2.5 x 3.5km in size!

-I’ll fill you in on what to expect at each beach, and provide suggestions for where to stay in Koh Lipe, and what to eat, wherever possible.
+I’ll fill you in on what to expect at each Koh Lipe beach, and provide suggestions for the best places to stay on each of the beaches in Koh Lipe.

-There’s a Koh Lipe map at the bottom of the post, with directions to all the beaches mentioned, but the truth is, you don’t really need it.
+There’s a map at the bottom of the post, with directions to all the beaches in Koh Lipe mentioned, but the truth is, you don’t really need it.
 The island is really the perfect size for getting lost and finding all these incredible seashores yourself.

 I’d say this is the best beach in Koh Lipe for families.
 In fact, Sunrise Beach is where we stayed with our toddler, Naia.
 As a mom, I especially appreciated the wide, shallow bay full of calm water, and the ease of finding areas shaded by trees.